Soni912108/CRM/README.md

 This will typically start the server at http://127.0.0.1:8000/ by default.
 You can access your Django application in your web browser at this URL and the admin dashboard to manage the project database and more at http://127.0.0.1:8000/admin

+##  Contributing
+**Contributions are welcome!
+Please follow these steps:**

+Fork the repository.
+Create a new branch (git checkout -b feature-branch).
+Make your changes.
+Commit your changes (git commit -m 'Add some feature').
+Push to the branch (git push origin feature-branch).
+Open a pull request.

+##  License
+**This project is licensed under the MIT License.
+See the LICENSE file for more details.**